 And the second reason Wales was so unforgettable, well, see for yourself…

 Have you ever seen so much green?
 I’m not sure if Betws-y-Coed is always this green, or if it was just the time of year we visited, but my original photos were so saturated I had to layer a faded filter over them so they weren’t so Shockingly Green.
-(Future crayon color?)
+(Possible crayon color?)

 Betws-y-Coed is Welsh for ‘prayer house in the wood’.
 It’s an accurate description since much of Betws-y-Coed is truly in the middle of the woods of Snowdonia National Park and St Michael’s Church, the 14th century ‘prayer house’ referenced in the name, still stands overlooking the River Conwy.
 If you’re curious how the name is pronounced, you’re not alone.
 Before we visited, Cory and I were butchering the pronunciation so considerably we should have just given the town an acronym instead.
 The Welsh language is notoriously difficult for English speakers as it contains a number of sounds we don’t use, as well as words and names that seem to stretch on to infinity.
 (Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, anyone?
 I didn’t just have a seizure on top of my keyboard, that is a real place.)
 I can’t tell you how to pronounce that last one, but to properly say Betws-y-Coed, you’d pronounce it like bet-oos-ee-coyd.
 Hear it here.